ip5038/ip5038/README.md

-- 👋 Hi, I’m @ip5038
+- 👋 Hi, I’m Ishan
-- 👀 I’m interested in software development (iOS and desktop)
+- 👀 I’m interested in software development
 - 🌱 I’m currently learning computer science at UMass Lowell
 - 📫 You can reach me at ip5038@gmail.com